spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/queue/chunk-size-calculation.md

 #### 2. Advanced Chunk Size Calculator

 The **Advanced Chunk Size Calculator** builds upon the **Basic Chunk Size Calculator**, requiring developers to have a deeper understanding of the services that make up the project.

-It is available for use [here](link to Google spreadsheet); please make a copy of the spreadsheet to experiment with and adjust the settings as needed for your project.
+The **Advanced Chunk Size Calculator** is available for use [here](link to Google spreadsheet); please make a copy of the spreadsheet to experiment with and adjust the settings as needed for your project.

 ##### Purpose and Use Case